mervekaya/pyspark-on-k8s-example/README.md

 - **The same Spark version as the driver** (e.g., Spark 3.5.3) to ensure compatibility.
 - **The same Java version as the Kubernetes environment** to avoid runtime issues.
-- A working directory /app where the application files are copied.
 - Python dependencies installed from requirements.txt.
 - The main application entry point (main.py) to start the Spark job.